 Enormous changes at the last minute.

 Falling in a downward spiral, for a moment in time I thought I might be crazy.
-Eventually, I landed in the hospital with an ovarian tumor, and finally realized I wasn't crazy at all, I was physically ill.
+Eventually, I landed in the hospital with an ovarian tumor, and finally realized I wasn't crazy, I was physically ill.
 Over the next few years, I discovered I had hypothyroid, adrenal exhaustion, metabolic inflammation, irritable bowel, congested toxic liver and kidneys, blood sugar dysregulation, weakened immunity, not to mention brain fog and a mercury toxicity score almost off the chart of a heavy metal test.

 Survival instinct kicked in.
 Like Ulysses sailing far away from home, I ventured beyond the world of the university to embark on a decade-long search for a more holistic education I seemed to be missing—one that integrated mind, body, emotions and spirit equally.
 I trained as a bodyworker to learn the basics about my own physical anatomy.
 I walked the healing path with mindbody pioneer Ilana Rubenfeld, inventor of the Rubenfeld Synergy Method®, a hands-on method of somatic-emotional therapy and education.
 I trained in Vedic Meditation and Ayurveda with Dr. Deepak Chopra.
 I learned mercury detox with chemist Dr. Christopher Shade, and body electronics with Dr. Doug Morrison.
 I dove deep into West LA power yoga with Bryan Kest, and journeyed on sacred plant medicine with a community of urban shaman.
 And on my journey, the feminist cultural critic in me was busy connecting the dots around the social causes of our collective dis-ease and lack of wellbeing.

-I believe that chronic illnesses can be prevented, that self-care is the first and best health care, and that self-care literacy can be taught as easily as computer literacy.
+I believe that chronic illnesses can be prevented, and that self-care is the first and best health care.
+I believe self-care literacy can be taught as easily as computer literacy.
 I also believe healing starts with the awareness that something needs to change, and that the change we need can only come from within.
 I also believe we need a lot more emotional honesty and critical thinking about the social causes of our chronic illnesses.